Header

 Biosketch

 Andreas Maercker, PhD, MD, completed his medical and psychological education in Halle/Saale and Berlin.
 He received his MD at Humboldt University and his PhD at Max Planck Institute for Human Development in Berlin.
-After academic positions in Dresden and Trier, he was appointed 2005 as chair and full professor of Psychopathology and Clinical Intervention at the University of Zurich.
-He is co-director of the Institute’s outpatient clinic services.
-Professor Maercker is or has been principal and co-investigator in numerous national and international studies in traumatic stress research, clinical geropsychology, and internet-assisted mental health and has published more than 200 peer review articles.
+After academic positions in Dresden and Trier, he was chair and full professor of Psychopathology and Clinical Intervention at the University of Zurich from 2005 to 2025 and since 2025 directs from a senior position his work group.
+He was co-director of the Institute’s outpatient clinic services.
+Professor Maercker is or has been principal and co-investigator in numerous national and international studies in traumatic stress research, cultural clinical psychology, digital mental health and clinical geropsychology.
+He has published more than 300 peer review articles.
 From 2011-2018 he chaired a work group at WHO for revising the International Classification of Diseases in the area of trauma- and stress-related disorders.
-From 2017 he chairs the Historical Commission of the German Psychological Society on Stasi psychology in the former East Germany.
+From 2017-2024 he chaired the Historical Commission of the German Psychological Society on Stasi psychology in the former East Germany.
 He authored or edited 14 scientific or therapeutic books.
 Keywords characterizing the expertise: PTSD, stress-response syndromes, lifespan developmental psychopathology, treatment, e-mental health.
 In 2017, he was awarded the highest order in Germany, the Federal Cross of Merit, as well as the Wolter de Loos Award for Distinguished Contribution to Psychotraumatology in Europe from the European Society for Traumatic Stress Studies for his scientific work.
+In 2025 he was elected as member of the Academia Europaea.

 Curriculum Vitae